-Learn to train Flight Teams in person or remotely.
+Learn to train Flight Teams using our videos, activities and resources.
 You’ll master 20 different areas of focus and give attendees comprehensive guidance on how to respond and recover when crisis or tragedy strikes their school or district.

 Instill Peace of Mind

-Facilitators work in pairs.
+Facilitators work in pairs, so you’ll need to have a co-leader take this training with you.
 Participants will leave this training prepared to co-lead training others in how to respond to a range of school tragedies and crises: deaths, homicides, natural disasters, and more.
 Cheri Lovre covers the practical aspects of response as well as the driving philosophy behind her approach.
 A number of organizational options (district, regional, community) will be taught so you can maximize team strength.

 Help Others Prepare

-Each session is taught online, then trainees divide into small groups for activities to build skills.
+Each session is taught using our videos and handous as you will use them to provide the training.
+Facilitators divide into small groups for activities to build skills.
 Using our video series, you’ll be ready to help schools and districts build an organized team and a plan of action for whatever comes their way.

 Anyone who has attended Cheri’s Lovre’s 3-Day Crisis Response Training Workshop and is passionate about training others

 - 20 hours of live training with Cheri Lovre